Serbia hero image

 FAQs

 • Q: Do we need visas?
-A: U.S. travelers enter visa-free; we advise other nationalities on documentation and cross-border requirements.
+A: U.S. travelers generally enter visa-free; we confirm requirements for other nationalities and all cross-border segments.

 • Q: How much walking is involved?
 A: Expect moderate walking on cobblestones and fortress hills; we provide rest stops and accessible alternatives.